 If all goes well, I should be around for the next couple of decades – knock on wood.
 I just want to get rid of this dumb rash.

 Isn’t it always something?
-What crazy things have been happening to you now that you’re over 50?
+Have you ever had a mystery rash?
 Please leave a comment below.